python-hyper/h11/docs/source/basic-usage.rst

 :meth:`~Connection.send` -- h11 in client and server mode has an API that's almost exactly symmetric.

+One thing we have to deal with, though, is that an entire response doesn't always arrive in a single call to :meth:`socket.recv` -- sometimes the network will decide to trickle it in at its own pace, in multiple pieces.
+Let's try that again:

+.. ipython:: python

+   import ssl, socket
+   import h11

+   ctx = ssl.create_default_context()
+   sock = ctx.wrap_socket(socket.create_connection(("httpbin.org", 443)),
+                          server_hostname="httpbin.org")

+   conn = h11.Connection(our_role=h11.CLIENT)
+   request = h11.Request(method="GET",
+                         target="/xml",
+                         headers=[("Host", "httpbin.org")])
+   sock.sendall(conn.send(request))

+and this time, we'll read in chunks of 200 bytes, to see how h11 handles it:

+.. ipython:: python

+   bytes_received = sock.recv(200)
+   conn.receive_data(bytes_received)
+   conn.next_event()

+:data:`NEED_DATA` is a special value that indicates that we, well, need more data. h11 has buffered the first chunk of data; let's read some more:

+.. ipython:: python

+   bytes_received = sock.recv(200)
+   conn.receive_data(bytes_received)
+   conn.next_event()

+Now it's managed to read a complete :class:`Request`.

 A basic client object
 ---------------------

-To make this a little more convenient to play with, we can wrap up our socket and :class:`Connection` into a single object with some convenience methods:
+Now let's use what we've learned to wrap up our socket and :class:`Connection` into a single object with some convenience
+methods:

 .. literalinclude:: _examples/myclient.py